-HAST\ thou left thy blue course in heaven, golden-haired son of the sky!
+Hast\ thou left thy blue course in heaven, goldenhaired son of the sky!
 The west has opened its gates; the bed of thy repose is there.
 The waves come to behold thy beauty.
 They lift their trembling heads.
-They see thee lovely in thy sladowy cave, O sun! let thy return be in joy.
+They see thee lovely in thy sleep; they shrink away with fear.
+Rest, in thy shadowy cave, O sun! let thy return be in joy.